Classic Bronco Restoration GuideLast Updated August 8, 2023 | Meghan Drummond

 A wire brush can clean the battery terminals, which will give you a better connection.
 While looking at these connections, also check your battery cables themselves.
 Rodents have been known to chow down on these cables.

 Inspect your electrical fuses and bulbs for any obvious defects.
 If there are blown fuses with no obvious causes, you’ll likely need a professional.
 Though you can replace fuses yourself, and should if the cause is known, knowing why a fuse blew is important.

-Your owners’ manual should include a wiring map.
+Your owner’s manual should include a wiring map.
 Look to see if aftermarket connections or wires have been added.
-Sometimes a bad alarm wiring can be the cause of issues.
+Sometimes bad alarm wiring can be the cause of issues.

 Mechanics may be the most important, but exterior restoration is possibly the most satisfying.
-An exterior restoration is what takes a classic Bronco from rust bucket to jaw-dropper.
+Exterior restoration is what takes a classic Bronco from rust bucket to jaw-dropper.
 While your first body restoration tasks will be removing issues, afterward you’ll get to polish your Bronco till it can turn heads.

 Rust Removal and Prevention

 Rust is a common problem in older vehicles.
 The Bronco is no exception to that rule.
 Rust typically forms wherever dirt and water can collect.
 This includes likely candidates, like the rocker panels and wheel wells, but also the hood cowl area and floor pans.